 - Translate the booklet and/or the handout to share them in your community.
 Keep in mind IFLA’s Branding guidelines and make sure to send us the file to make it available in IFLA’s website (Contact us to receive editable files to facilitate the translation work).

-- Adapt, reuse and translate a set of awareness-raising slides about libraries, the UN 2030 agenda and the SDGs (currently available in English and Spanish).
+- Adapt, reuse and translate a set of awareness-raising PowerPoint slides about libraries, the UN 2030 agenda and the SDGs (currently available in English, Spanish and French).

 - Create your own UN 2030 Agenda dissemination materials following UN guidelines for Non-UN Entities.